-At its core, graphic design is all about communicating ideas and messages visually.
+A graphic designer is responsible for communicating ideas and messages visually.
 As a graphic designer, your job is to create visual ideas that convey the right information and capture the attention of intended viewers.
 This can range from learning product design and advertising materials to creating logos, websites, and logos for other people's websites.

 To be good at this, graphic designers should be skilled at using a variety of design software tools and have a solid understanding of design principles.
-They should also ideally be able to collaborate with clients, and marketing teams to ensure that their designs are in line with the overall goals of the project.
+They should also ideally be able to collaborate with clients and marketing teams to ensure that their designs align with the project's overall goals.

 What Are the Responsibilities of a Graphic Designer?

 The responsibilities of a graphic designer typically include meeting with clients and creative directors to understand project goals, creating visual concepts using design software or hand-drawing techniques, and presenting designs for client approval.
 They are also responsible for incorporating feedback and making necessary changes to the designs.
 Once the designs are finalized, graphic designers prepare them for print or digital production.
 Additionally, they collaborate with other team members, such as copywriters and production personnel, to ensure a unified and cohesive design concept throughout the project.
 A graphic designer's responsibilities can also vary depending on their job title and the industry in which they work.

 Read more - Get familiar with LinkedIn networking tips!

 Salary Package of a Graphic Designer

 A graphic designer's salary can vary depending on their experience, education, and industry just like other professions.
 However, an estimate by the Bureau of Labor Statistics shows us that the median annual wage for graphic designers was $56,510 in May 2021.

 Salary ranges in large corporations can range from around $32,000 for entry-level positions to more than $113,000 for senior-level positions.
 It’s important to keep in mind that salary ranges can be influenced by location and job market conditions!